timdavidlee/course-chat-gpt/notes/a02_text.md

 `train` will be what the model sees
 `valid` will be what is used to see how the model does on new material.

-The ratio can depend on the size, but 80/20 is pretty common for smaller datasets.
+The ratio can depend on the size, but `80 / 20` or `90 / 10` is pretty common for smaller datasets.

 ```python
 train_cutoff = int(0.9 * len(token_ids))